nchavez1/classes/class-03/README.md

           return d.geometry.coordinates[0];
         }

-Note: In JavaScript, you operate on an `Array` with `.map()`, whereas the Python equivalent involves list comprehensions.
+    In this example, you operate on a JavaScript `Array` with `.map()`.
+The Python equivalent involves list comprehensions.
 For example, in Python:

         map(f, iterable)

     and this is equivalent to:

         [f(x) for x in iterable]

+    The next step involves using this approach to visualize the data.
+We'll do this by displaying [Earthquakes on Leaflet](#earthquakes-on-leaflet).

 #### References: